VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * `match[]=SELECTOR` where `SELECTOR` is an arbitrary [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) for series to take into account during stats calculation.
 By default all the series are taken into account.
 * `extra_label=LABEL=VALUE`.
 See [these docs](#prometheus-querying-api-enhancements) for more details.

+VictoriaMetrics provides an UI on top of `/api/v1/status/tsdb` - see [cardinality explorer docs](#cardinality-explorer).

 ## Query tracing

 VictoriaMetrics supports query tracing, which can be used for determining bottlenecks during query processing.